ChaitanyaNirf/courseNotes/Kubernetes/kubernetes.md

         - External - endpoint available through node ip : port
         - Load balancer  - expose your application to the public internet.

+**Exposing pods within the cluster**
+Job of a service is to make pods more easily accessible inside the cluster network.
+You can create a new service using `kubectl expose deployment my-deployment --type=NodePort --port=8080 --target-port=80` command, so it would forward traffic to pods from port 8080 to 80.

+You can also create service through yaml file, and one important thing to note is :

+    selector:
+        app: blue-green

+For the service to know, which pods should it forward the traffic to... the selectors and labels come in...
+So a pod which would want service to forward traffic to it, would have blue-green as label

+    metadata:
+        name:green
+        label:
+            app:blue-green

+**Exposing pods to the outside world**
+In your service yaml file,

+    specs:
+        type: ClusterIP

+this will, make the pods accessible within your cluster, but if you change this type to NodePort you will be able to expose it to the outside world.

+    specs:
+        type: NodePort

+**Ingress in kubernetes**
+It is the Application layer API object, that manages external access to services within a cluster.
+In other words, it operates at the application layer of the OSI model.

+It defines rules for routing HTTP and HTTPs traffic from outside the cluster to services within the cluster.
+It allows you to expose HTTP and HTTPS routes from outside the cluster to services withing the cluster.

+Even with load balancer service, we end up with one IP address per service and any traffic that hits that IP, gets forwarded directly on the pods of the service.

+Ingress is a resource type.
+Kind = Ingress

 ### Labels, selectors and namespaces

 `Labels` : Labels are key/value pairs that are attached to objects like pods, services, and deployments.
 Lables are users of Kubernetes to identify attributes for objects.